This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

-Saute the onion for a few minutes until softened, then add the garlic.
-Cook for 30 seconds
+Sauté the onion for a few minutes until softened, then add the garlic.
+Cook for 30 seconds.

-Add cornstarch to the canned tomatoes, and add the mixture, plus the vinegar, brown sugar, worcestershire sauce and pepper to the pan.
+Add cornstarch to the canned tomatoes, and add the mixture, plus the vinegar, brown sugar, Worcestershire sauce and pepper to the pan.

 Simmer for a few minutes.
 You may wish to blend the sauce at this point for a smoother consistency.

 Add sauce to crockpot, covering chicken and mix until combined.

 Cook on low for 4-5 hours, or 3-4 hours on high.

 Remove chicken from crockpot, and put on a plate, spooning the extra sauce over the top.